Learn when and how to use the most popular type of survey question.

 Single-answer multiple choice questions are also effective when you’re asking respondents to pick their favorite or least-favorite option from a predetermined list, or when asking them to select the option that comes closest to their own opinion.

-One way to address this problem is to provide several answer choices but still give respondents the option to write in their own custom response.
+One way to address this problem is inviting the respondent to write in their own custom response.
 When you’re writing your survey, simply check the box “Add an ‘Other’ Answer Option or Comment Field” and your respondents will be able to do exactly that.

-Rating scale questions display a scale of any range—from 0 to 10, 1 to 5, 0 to 100, etc.—and ask respondents to select the numerical point on the scale that represents their response best.
+Rating scale questions display a scale of any range—from 0 to 10, 1 to 5, 0 to 100, etc.—and ask respondents to select the numerical point on the scale that best reflects their opinion or experience.

 A Likert scale or Likert-type scale is probably the most used rating scale.
 The traditional Likert scale asks respondents to pinpoint how much they agree or disagree with a statement.
 Likert scales are perfect for measuring respondents’ attitudes or behaviors, particularly when they relate to sensitive subjects.
 Here’s an example:

-Sometimes you may want to ask several questions in a row that each have the same response options.
+Sometimes you want to ask several questions in a row that each have the same response options.
+In fact, finding opportunities to sequence questions that way can help respondents stay focused and provide authentic answers without feeling like they are working at it.

-Instead of displaying all of the answer choices beneath the question, the dropdown question gives respondents a scrollable list to select their answer from.
+When you have a long list of brief choices, the best solution is the dropdown question.
+Instead of displaying all the answer choices beneath the question, the dropdown question gives respondents a scrollable list from which to select their answer.

 Ranking questions let your respondents choose the order of answer choices that best fit their opinions.

-For example, asking respondents to rank their top five pizza toppings tells you not just whether someone likes pepperoni, but how much in relation to the other flavors available.
+For example, asking respondents to rank their top five pizza toppings tells you not just whether someone likes pepperoni, but how much they like it in relation to the other toppings on the list.

 If you want to capture more information than you can from simple multiple choice questions, then a ranking question might be best for you.